 Home safety - children

 Most American children live healthy lives.
-Car seats, safe cribs, and strollers are one of many things to keep your child safe in and near the home.
-Yet, you must still take care and precaution.
-All parents and caregivers should calmly explain the various risks to their children as well as how they can stay safe.
+Car seats, safe cribs, and strollers helpkeep your child safe in and near the home.
+Yet, you still have to be careful and cautious.
+All parents and caregivers should calmly explain certain dangers to their childrenand help them understand how they can stay safe.

 Teach your child about poisons that may be in the home, or outside the home in the yard.
 Your child should know about not eating berries or leaves from unknown plants.
 Remember, almost any substance, if eaten in large enough amounts, can be harmful or poisonous.